-Foreign investment in the telecommunications sector is governed by the Regulations on Administration of Foreign Invested Telecommunications Enterprises ("FITE Regulations") (外商投資電信企業管理規定), which were promulgated by the State Council on December 11, 2001 and amended on September 10, 2008.
+Foreign investment in the telecommunications sector is governed by the Regulations on Administration of Foreign Invested Telecommunications Enterprises ("FITE Regulations") (外商投 資電信企業管理規定), which were promulgated by the State Council on December 11, 2001 and amended on September 10, 2008.
 Pursuant to the FITE Regulations, a foreign investor must establish a foreign invested telecommunications enterprise ("FITE") with a PRC joint venture partner, to engage in basic telecommunications and value-added telecommunications businesses.
 The foreign investor's ultimate equity ownership in a value-added telecommunications business must not exceed 50%.
-Moreover, for a foreign investor to establish a new FITE or acquire any equity interest in an existing value-added telecommunications business in the PRC, it must demonstrate a good track record and experience in operating value-added telecommunications services.
+Moreover, for a foreign investor to establish a new FITE or acquire any equity interest in an existing value-added telecommunications services.
 Foreign investors that meet these requirements must obtain approvals from MIIT and MOFCOM or their local branches.